mpv-player/mpv/DOCS/man/options.rst

 ``--sws-allow-zimg=<yes|no>``
-    Allow using zimg (if the component using the internal swscale wrapper explicitly allows so).
+    Allow using zimg (if the component using the internal swscale wrapper explicitly allows so) (default: yes).
 In this case, zimg *may* be used, if the internal zimg wrapper supports the input and output formats.
-It will silently fall back to libswscale if one of these conditions does not apply.
+It will silently or noisily fall back to libswscale if one of these conditions does not apply.

     If zimg is used, the other ``--sws-`` options are ignored, and the ``--zimg-`` options are used instead.